 Assistant Professor and Division Chief, Department of Pediatrics - Hospital Medicine and Pediatric Complex Care

 Dr. Coller’s research agenda is to develop interventions to improve family-centered outcomes for children with medical complexity, with a focus on eliminating hospitalizations.
 His research program’s long-term goal is to create a high-quality, safe, seamless experience across the healthcare continuum for children with chronic and complex conditions.
 Dr. Coller is currently a steering committee member and project leader for the Children and Youth with Special Health Care Needs National Network.

 Professor, Department of Pediatrics

-Clinical Associate Professor, Law School
+Director of National Initiatives and Associate Clinical Professor, Law School